Context Awareness

 How do I turn off Context Awareness?

-On desktop, open Wispr Flow, go to Settings → Data and Privacy, and toggle off Context awareness.
-On Android, open Wispr Flow's Settings and toggle off Context Awareness.
-It is on by default on all platforms.
+Open Wispr Flow, go to Settings → Data and Privacy, and toggle off Context awareness.
+It is on by default on Mac and Windows.

 If your organization has disabled Context Awareness for all users, the toggle is off and locked.
 Hovering shows the tooltip "This setting is managed by your organization."